 Monique “Mo” Harper-Desir, she/her, is a Queer Arts Activist driven by passion and kinship.

-You can find Monique spread across the Humboldt Community; working for the City Of Arcata as Equity Arcata’s Program manager, teaching dance through her project “Renaissance church” or participating in the awesome arts and small business community through her small business Mo HD Creates.
+You can find Monique spread across the Humboldt Community; teaching dance through her project “Renaissance church” or participating in the awesome arts and small business community through her small business Mo HD Creates.

 Her super power is empathy.